Pluralsight Flow (ex GitPrime) Review

 Managing a team in the digital age brings a lot of challenges.
 First, you must maintain productivity meet goals set by your organization.
 This is especially true for code-based projects, which require constant management to ensure efficiency.
 GitPrime has traditionally been one of the best code analysis tools, but can it continue to lead the market since becoming Pluralsight Flow?
 In the following review, we will look in detail at Pluralsight GitPrime, which can help to boost your engineer workflow.

 While Pluralsight Flow is sold as a new product, most people will be familiar with what it does.
 That’s because Flow is essentially GitPrime repackaged as a new solution under Pluralsight’s branding.
 However, at its heart, it provides the same software engineering tools to your dev team following Pluralsight’s purchase of GitPrime.

 Pluralsight Flow is a cloud-based platform to help organizations with their software development across code projects.
-Via a suite of development analytics tools, your business can streamline its software by receiving insights on current development, boost productivity and workflows, and tap into data through graphs and KPIs.
+Via a suite of development analytics tools, your business can streamline its software by receiving insights on current development, boosting productivity and workflows, and tapping into data through graphs and KPIs.

 When you leverage Pluralsight Flow, you access information from numerous Git-based repositories, including GitHub, BitBucket, and GitLab.
 As a result, your dev teams can collaborate, aggregate data, see historical comparisons, generate project timelines, and review workflow through a robust set of tools.

 When did Pluralsight acquire GitPrime?

 Pluralsight has been a company focused on development through acquisition since forming in 2005, especially through a period of rapid growth since 2011.
 In 2019, Pluralsight acquired GitPrime in an all-cash deal worth $170 million to emphasize the point.